-Some English Bulldog breeders swear by Taste of the Wild food, stating it gives Bulldog puppies the right blend of high quality protein and superfoods without any grain or additives.
+Taste of the Wild food* could give Bulldog puppies the right blend of high quality protein and superfoods without any grain or additives.

 The kibble is rounded on the ends, which is good for helping your puppy breeze through mealtimes!

 This grain-free recipe* features real protein as the first ingredient.

 Plus DHA and plenty of vitamins and minerals to help with digestive support and immune system health.